saberry/qualtrics/README.md

 This is just a collection of various scripts that I use for Qualtrics.

+## R API Functions

+If you have access to the Qualtrics REST API, then some of these functions might be useful for you.

 ## JavaScript

 There are a variety of little JS scripts that you can apply to your survey.